withastro/docs/src/pages/en/reference/directives-reference.md

 title: Directives Reference
 ---

-And UI Framework components.
-Directives can only be used inside of Astro components.
 Directives are special properties that can be passed to HTML elements, Astro components, And UI Framework components.

 Directives are Astro-specific attributes, used in your `.astro` component to "direct" Astro as it renders your HTML template.